Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The drummer for Temptations Wings, Jason Gardner, and I have been good friends for several years now (along with TW’s Micah Nix and Chad Barnwell).
 He was even gracious enough to allow my contributing help with his now-annual heavy fest in AVL, Steel & Stone Festival as far as promoting, etc. Riff Relevant was a proud media sponsor of the 2017 edition and I know firsthand he is currently working on the ’18 gathering as we speak.

-I’m sure that, by now, you have seen many of the recent Riff Relevant Best Albums Of 2017 compilings.
-So you probably know Leanne implemented a plan to invite many prestigious musicians to guest contribute their own lists to us here at RR this year as well.
+I’m sure that, by now, you have seen many of the recent Riff Relevant Best Albums Of 2017 series.
+So you probably know Leanne implemented a plan to invite various musicians to guest contribute their own lists to us here at RR this year as well as my own musical invitation here.
 That plan was a popular one that resulted in many of them taking her up on the invite too so we may be running them ’til the time for 2018’s lists, ha!

 One of the sonic superheroes to throw his faves our way was none other than the aforementioned Jason Gardner.
 He kept his revelation of noteworthy recordings to a nice, lean 10 albums and so, without further ado, Riff Relevant is pleased to share his selections with you here and now, today.
 Jason takes it from here so, dig in!